microservicesinaction/frameworks/scala-akkahttp/README.md

-This is your Play application
+This is your Akka-Http application
 =============================

 To run tests